Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 }
 ```

-### 31. Pass the required variables to the Zelle Class which is passed from the client side.
+### 8. Pass the required variables to the Zelle class that is passed from the client side.

-#### Note:
+#### Notes:
 - XCframework requires minimum version iOS - 13.
-- “loaderData” is an optional parameter to pass hex color codes for custome loader.
+- “loaderData” is an optional parameter to pass hex color codes for custom loader.
 Keys to be used “loaderColor” and ”bgColor”.
-- After zelle session is closed.
-To get the session tag value to client side initialize genericTag and implement GenericTagDelegate to get the tag value from ZelleSDK.
+- To get the session tag value to the client side after the Zelle® session is closed, initialize genericTag and implement GenericTagDelegate to get the tag value from ZelleSDK.

 ```json
 import UIKit